tushartyagi/learn-git/learn-git.md

     local file.
 Since the file is present in the working directory, it will appear in the list of untracked files.
 A commit is needed.

+### Renaming a file ###
+Git supports git mv which can help in renamaing a file.
+If we are using system `mv`, much like `rm`, we have to manually stage the changes. `git mv` is a shortcut for:

+        $ mv <filename-old> <filename-new>
+        $ git rm <filename-old>
+        $ git add <filename-new>

+### Seeing the differences ###
+`git log` lists out all the commits that have been made. using `-p` option lists commit's info as well. using `--stat` gives information about insersions, and deletions in the file.

+### Undoing ###
+`git reset HEAD <filname>` will unstage the file which has been accidently staged in the index.

+`git checkout -- <filename>` will write over the file with the previous version of the file.
+Since the <filename> file was not apparently committed (since it was on the index), DON'T use this to restore the older version if you don't want to lose the changes.

+### Working with Remotes ###

+`git remote add [shortname] [url]` and then use `git fetch shortname`

+`git push [remote] [local]` => `git push origin master` In order to push, we have to pull their work first.
+There cannot be successive pushing between different people without any pulling.

+### Branching ###

+Before we start with detail of branching, let's take a sidestep in order to understand a few concepts.

+Git doesn't store each and every file that is changed from one commit to another, but it only creates a snapshot of the changes, i.e. the content of the repository at the moment of the commit.

+When a commit is done, roughly we have the following happening:
+* Every file is checksum-ed and stored as a blob object
+* The directory tree is created, with checksums of the child files and directories.
+It's checksum is also calculated.
+* Commit object stores the commit metadata, as well as the checksum of the current directory tree.
+This metadata stores the committer data, and the checksum of the parent commit.

+So we can get the current directory snapshot from any commit object using the stored checksum, move to that and get the directory structure using the stored hashes of the child files and directories.

+Coming back to branching, we can create a new branch using the following
+command:

+        # Creates a new branch, but doesn't check it out
+        $ git branch <branch-name>

+        # Creates a new branch and checks it out as well
+        $ git checkout -b <branch-name>

+While the new branch is created, we are not using it if we used the first command.
+In order to start working on the new branch, use `checkout`.

+        $ git checkout <branch-name>

+Also with every branch, we have what is called the HEAD pointer, which points to the current working branch.
+If we change the branch, we simply move HEAD to point to the new branch.

+The current status of HEAD can be checked using the `--decorate` parameter (`--all` checks out all the branches, and `--oneline` prints only one line commit message of every commit):

+        $ git log --decorate --all --oneline

+When, on the current branch, we create a new commit, HEAD moves to the new commit (storing the previous commit's hash in the metadata, as already discussed).

+We can list out all the branches using `git branch` command.
+Passing `-v` lists the last message of each commit as well.

+        $ git branch -v

+Using `--merged` and `--no-merged` parameters will show the branches which have been and have not been merged to the current branch.
+Those which are already merged can be safely deleted; git won't let you delete the branches listed by `--no-merged` parameter.

+### Merging ###

+Once we are done with a branch, we have to add it back to the main codebase.
+This is process called merging.

+Let's take an example where we need to merge the changes of some branch called feature12 into the master branch.
+It is done in the following manner:

+* Checkout the branch where the merge is going to be done, in this case `master`.

+        $ git checkout master

+* Use `git merge <branchname>` to merge the changes:

+        $ git merge feature12

+Now there are two ways of merging branches, depending on the structure of the branch tree.
+1. If master is a direct ancestor of the current branch, git uses fast-forward strategy where the pointer of the master branch (in our case) will be moved to the new branch.
+2. If master is on some parallel path from the new branch, and they share a common ancestor (they will have to :)), then git merges the changes in the common ancestor and creates a new commit out of this merge.